May 4, 2022

 Will excursions and cultural activities still run as planned?

 ISA has resumed most day and overnight excursions in our program locations.
 Cultural activities within the host city are still taking place with additional health and safety considerations.
-If excursions are cancelled, accepted students will be notified and provided a discount off of their program price.
-Students who attend a U.S. university with a direct bill agreement with ISA should communicate with their home university directly regarding payments and discounts
+Some excursions may need to be rescheduled during the semester depending on local restrictions.
+It is also possible that adjustments may need to be made to the excursions offered.
+When this happens, ISA will attempt to offer a similar excursion or activity in lieu of the original excursion or activity.
+All students are asked to remain flexible during these times.
+If it is necessary to cancel an excursion, students will be notified and provided a discount off of their program price.
+Students who attend a U.S. university with a direct bill agreement with ISA should communicate with their home university directly regarding payments and discounts.

-Does ISA plan to offer all Spring 2022 programs as scheduled?
+Does ISA plan to offer all Summer and Fall 2022 programs as scheduled?

 What is the refund policy for any programs that are cancelled after they’ve already started?